All Posts

 There, standing in the majesty of the great hall of the 125 year old artistic marvel that is the Library of Congress, I witnessed person after person viewing the statues, mosaics, murals, famous commemorative arch, and grand staircase only through the screen on their phones.
 Some were taking dozens of selfies, some were taking videos, a few were even livestreaming.

-It wasn’t so much the phone situation that bothered me (I pulled out my phone to snap a few pictures too), it was the fact that every single person I was watching would take their selfie or video, and then just walk away.
+It wasn’t so much the phone situation that troubled me (I pulled out my phone to snap a few pictures too), it was the fact that every single person I was watching would take their selfie or video, and then just walk away.

 Despite the fact that THEY WERE LITERALLY STANDING IN the Great Hall of the Library of Congress, they never actually SAW the Great Hall of the Library of Congress with their own eyes!
 They didn’t take a minute to step back and see it for themselves.
 They missed out on what was right in front of them.

-My journey of learning to be more present and mindful has forced me to reckon with when and how I use my phone, and I’ve made some changes as a result.
+My journey of learning to be more present and mindful has forced me to reckon with when and how I use my smartphone, and I’ve made some changes as a result.
 I know firsthand how hard it is at times to not be constantly reaching for it, but I have found that the benefits of being more present in my life far outway the draw of a glowing screen.

-Here’s some pretty disturbing statistics - reviews.org recently conducted a survey that found that 47% of Americans would say they are “addicted” to their phones (that’s just the percentage of folks who will admit it).
+Here’s some pretty disturbing statistics - reviews.org conducted a survey that found that 47% of Americans would say they are “addicted” to their phones (that’s just the percentage of folks who will admit it).
 Further, they say that the average American spends nearly 3 hours on their phones daily, and will spend nearly a month and a half (44 days!) on their phones in 2022.

-We’ve become a society where we don’t experience life without a device of some kind in hand, and it’s coming at a huge cost.
-Our attention spans and ability to concentrate are horrible.
+We’ve become a society where we don’t experience much of life without a device of some kind in hand, and it’s coming at a huge cost.
+Our attention spans and ability to concentrate are diminished.
 Our collective anxieties, self-esteem, and FOMO are causing us to suffer.
 We’ve replaced genuine human interaction with a digital copy.
 We settle for small talk and selfies, thus our relationships are more surface and less real, and as a result, we’re lonelier and more unfulfilled than ever.

 Is it a bit dramatic to say that all of the above is due, at least largely to our screen addictions?
 Maybe not…

-Let me be clear, I’m totally not here to hypocritically hate on smartphones or other devices.
+Let me be clear, I’m not here to hypocritically hate on smartphones or other devices.
 Like many things, a digital tool is neither inherently good or bad, it simply depends on how we use it, and how we avoid letting it use us.
+Smartphones are wonderful things in many, many ways.

-Yet…more and more it seems that excessive use of technology is taking us to an unhealthy place.
+However, more and more it seems that excessive use of technology is taking us to an unhealthy place.
 We are seeking connection and validation from sources that can never really satisfy those needs, and we are left chronically lacking.
 We are gaining convenience, stimulation, and gratification via screen, but we are losing ourselves and our participation in our own real lives.

 It’s a complicated problem.
 We certainly don’t want to get rid of all tech and go back to the stone age, but as the world moves faster and faster, we have a responsibility to educate ourselves in order to become aware of the nature and extent of the problem.